jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 When I started my new job, I was told that I would be the "Programming Languages" person.
 I knew I wanted to learn more not only about specific programming languages like Rust and Reason, but understand them on a higher level.

 I believe it was [@sugarpirate](https://twitter.com/sugarpirate_) who originally recommended both this book and the sequel "[Writing a Compiler in Go](https://compilerbook.com/)" by Thorsten Ball.
-I was hesitatant to purchase the book because I had never written Go before and wasn't planning to.
+I was hesitant to purchase the book because I had never written Go before and wasn't planning to.
 However, others insisted that you didn't need to know Go to read this book.

 I took their word.
 And now I can say, they were right.